The Web Health

 • Stick to a consistent routine

-Now, let’s explore some gentle, at-home remedies that may help reduce neck discoloration.
+Now, let’s explore some gentle, home remedies that helps reduce neck discoloration.

 1. Apple Cider Vinegar (ACV)

-Apple cider vinegar helps restore the skin’s pH balance and gently removes dead skin cells.
+Apple cider vinegar helps restore the skin’s pH level and gently removes dead skin cells.
+It could be a natural way if you are looking for ways to brighten your dark neck.

 How to Use: